1C0D/cam_view_select_geo/README.md

 # cam_view_select_geo

-issue: for the moment this is selecting all vertices in cam field, even ones behind
+issue: for the moment this is selecting in cam field, but even ones hidden behind

 A script to select vertices of selected objects under cam view